 Strategic collaboration with manufacturers could be a huge driver of revenue and profit for construction-industry distributors.
 So why have so many given up on trying to make it work?

-A few years ago news about Excel miscalculations at JP Morgan rocked spreadsheet users’ worlds.
-A simple cut and paste error cost JP Morgan $6 billion and resulted in dramatic headlines like “Why Excel is the Most Dangerous Software in the World”, but it wasn’t the first time spreadsheets had caused massive business disruption, nor will it be the last.
-A similar cut and paste error had previously cost TransAlta $24 million and another Excel mishap – hiding cells instead of deleting them – cost Barclays bank millions during the 2008 meltdown.
-And when a flawed Department for Transport (DfT) forecast model was blamed for the botched bidding process on the £9bn West Coast Main Line rail franchise contract, similar headlines brought the danger of spreadsheets to mind once again.
+Finance and accounting departments tend to rely on Excel spreadsheets to manage a growing business’s financial data because they know it, they understand it and old habits die hard.
+But human entry error is always a risk which we saw a few years ago when news about Excel miscalculations at JP Morgan rocked spreadsheet users’ worlds.
+A simple cut and paste excel error cost JP Morgan $6 billion and resulted in dramatic headlines like “Why Excel is the Most Dangerous Software in the World”, but it wasn’t the first time spreadsheets had caused massive business disruption, nor will it be the last.

 Topics: Rebate Accounting

 We learn about collaboration from an early age.
 As children we quickly learn that we need to collaborate with teachers, classmates and team players in order to be successful.
 "There's no 'i' in 'team' is a common mantra in sports and work teams.
 And "supply chain collaboration" has been a hot topic for decades.

 Despite that, there are very few systems that enable wholesale distribution companies and their suppliers in the building materials industry to truly collaborate on their trade agreements.